sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 * The Prometheus node exporter and kube-state-metrics exporters do not currently support TLS.
-These components are not exposed over ingress, so in-cluster access is over HTTP and not HTTPS.
+These components are not exposed over ingress, so in-cluster access uses HTTP rather than HTTPS.

 * If needed, a self-signed cert-manager issuer is created that generates self-signed certificates when TLS is enabled and the secrets do not already